Drone-archaeology-bonn/YOLO_Archaeology/README.md

+# Detecting archaeological structures with YOLOv5

-# Dataloader
+# Problem statement

+In this project I successfully trained YOLOv5 to detect three given classes: bombcraters, charcoal piles, and barrows on a digital surface model (DSM).

 # Preparation

+* We recived a DSM with already annotated instances of the classes

-* The original data gets split using Gridsplitter in QGis, we receive two folders:
+* The original data gets split using Gridsplitter in QGIS, we receive two folders:
     * "split_images" containing all the splitted imges as TIFF files
     * "split_features" containing all the splitted features as Shapefiles